nikolasalge/inference/README_Accelerators.rst

 * :code:`--profile [mobilenet_coral, mobilenet_ncs2]`
 * :code:`--accuracy` use loadgen accuracy mode instead of performance mode
 * :code:`--count [number of images to use]` not mlperf compliant for accuracy mode, use for performance mode or for testing
-* :code:`--samples-per-query [no. of samples]` mlperf multi-stream sample per query (the coral and ncs2 profiles use multistream mode by default)
+* :code:`--samples-per-query [no. of samples]` mlperf multi-stream sample per query (the coral and ncs2 profiles use multistream mode by default); refers to N in NHWC, the number of samples which the model was compiled with
 * `further arguments`__

 __ https://github.com/mlcommons/inference/tree/master/vision/classification_and_detection#usage